rido-min/pnp-ppr-sample-spec/README.md

 - List Devices.
 Use the Registry api to get a list of devices
 - Detect Model Id.
 Use the DigitalTwins api to get the ModelId
+- Interact with the device by updating the `targetTemperature` property and invoking the `reboot` command
 - Resolve Model.
 Use the repository API to query for the ModelId
 - Ad-Hoc UI.
 Create a custom UI for known models.
 - Dynamic UI.
 Parse the interface contents to render a UI to interact with the device.